voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 - Patterns are compiled with the `u` flag; invalid patterns cause a rule configuration error.
 - When options are omitted, the rule behaves exactly as in earlier versions, relying on its built‑in defaults and path‑suffix normalization logic only.
 - The pattern checks are additional validation; they do not change the existing auto‑fix behavior, which remains limited to safe `@story` suffix normalization described above.

-You can customize these validations to match your own naming conventions by overriding `story.pattern`/`storyPathPattern` and `req.pattern`/`requirementIdPattern`.
-This is useful when you store stories outside `docs/stories`, avoid `DEV` in filenames, or use a different requirement ID scheme instead of the default `REQ-...` format.
-Any custom values must still be valid JavaScript regular expression **sources** (without surrounding `/` characters).

 #### Migration and mixed usage